 Boston time capsule believed found in lion statue

-BOSTON (AP) — What appears to be a window to Boston’s past has turned up in a rather unusual place: The head of a lion’s statue on the building that once served as the seat of Massachusetts government.
+BOSTON (AP) — A time capsule apparently has been found in an unusual place: the head of a lion statue at the building that once served as the seat of Massachusetts government.

 A fiber optic camera was used to locate the time capsule — in actuality a copper box — in the head of the lion, according to Heather Leet, the society’s director of development.
 The next steps, she said, will include an attempt to carefully open the statue without damaging it, followed by the removal of the box and examination of its contents.

 The group first learned of the potential existence of the time capsule several years ago from a woman who was a descendent of the original sculptor.

 “She had a letter from him and a list of things in the time capsule,” said Leet.